Managing your boss means establishing the type of great work relationship with your boss that helps you advance your career.

 And people who prefer talking in person will feel like you are shifty if you write instead of talking.

 So put aside your preferences and power-align instead.

-Once you will be the one in power, then you will then demand that others adapt to you.
+Once you are the one in power, then you can demand that others adapt to you.

 10.2.
 Match their conversation rituals